webGL-projects/basic-project/basic-scene/exercise/43-first-r3f-application/README.md

 # React Three fiber
-R3F is a react renderer, we write JSX and it gets rerdered intp Three.js
+R3F is a react renderer, we write JSX and it gets rerdered into Three.js

 R3F will set default parameters to simplify our life